ogdendavis/saratogaspringsdoodles/src/cms/litters/dolly-and-tbd.md

 colors: ""
 date: 2023-03-20T06:00:00.000Z
 ---
 We are getting super excited for Miss Dolly's first litter.
 She has such a sweet calm intuitive personality.
 She is great with kids of all ages and other dogs.
 She loves playing with her sister and future mamma for us Willa.
-She was bred late January and if everything goes as planned she will have puppies around March 20th with go home date around May 20th
+She was bred late January and if everything goes as planned she will have puppies around March 20th with go home date around May 20th.
+We are thankful to our friends at Cottonwood Creek Doodles for allowing us to use Freddy.

 \*All plans are tentative until breeding's have taken place & been confirmed.